 - You can use it to get data for specific periods.
-By entering specific dates you'll see what searches were like for that time, and if you hover over each bar on the graph you can see more details about the data.
+By entering specific dates you'll see what searches were like for that time in the Google search engine, and if you hover over each bar on the graph you can see more details about the data such as ranking difficulty.

 - Create and customize comparison charts that you can share with others in your team.

 - You can see mobile search trends independent of other devices.
 The mobile search appears in a different color from desktop searches on a graph.
-By hovering over each bar you'll see the exact number of searches for that period.
+By hovering over each bar you'll see the exact number of searches for that period using phrase match.

 - It allows you to target specific geographic locations and get exact data for specific keywords.
-You can do the same for sub-geos.
+You can do the same for local searches.

-- See mobile trends through volume bid adjustments.
+- See mobile trends in the Google search engine through volume bid adjustments.

 - You can group like keywords together for faster, easier searches.